mocha-jfif/Certifications/CompTIA Net+/Chapter 08 - Network Operations/2 Organizational Processes and Procedures.md

 # Wiring and Port Locations
 - Network wiring schematics are important.
-- Some are general, so
+- Some are general, and some are very specific.
+- Specific schematics need to be changed regularly.